imvimalkumar007/layoffs-data-cleaning/README.md

-Layoffs_Data_Analysis

-An SQL project for cleaning and standardising layoff data.

-# Layoffs Data Cleaning Project
+# SQL Project: Layoffs Data Analysis #1

 ## Overview
 This project demonstrates my ability to clean and standardize data using SQL.
 The dataset contains information about layoffs across industries, including company names, industries, and layoff statistics.
 Using SQL, I cleaned and prepared the data for analysis by removing duplicates, handling missing values, standardizing formats, and restructuring the dataset.